 Flying far doesn’t have to be so bad, even if you’re sitting in a sardine can AKA “economy class.”
-I have 11 essentials tip for how to survive long flights in economy comfortably.
+I have 11 essential tips for how to survive long flights in economy comfortably.
 So buckle up and get ready for your departure!

 This article may contain affiliate / compensated links.
 For full information, please see our disclosure here.